ONLINE HELP

 • In order for this mechanism to operate, the names of class members must be identical to the names of items in the data file.

-• If necessary: the mapping attribute allows you to use prefixes or names that differ from the analysis ones.
-To do so, re-use the mapping keyword on the members of the class to re-create the link between the member and its analysis item.
+• If required: the mapping attribute allows you to use prefixes or names other than those used in the analysis..
+To do so, re-use the mapping keyword on the members of the class to recreate the link between the member and its analysis item.

 Example: